-Profit / loss on disposal of fixed assets during the year ended March 31, 2010 was Rs.
-2 crore.
-For the year ended March 31, 2009 the profit/loss on disposal of fixed assets is less than Rs.1 crore and accordingly disclosed in note 24.3.
+For the year ended March 31, 2011 the profit/loss on disposal of fixed assets is less than ₹1 crore and accordingly disclosed in note 24.3.
+Profit / loss on disposal of fixed assets during the year ended March 31, 2010 was ₹2 crore.

 The Company has entered into lease-cum-sale agreements to acquire certain properties.
 In accordance with the terms of these agreements, the Company has the option to purchase the properties on expiry of the lease period.
 The Company has already paid 99% of the value of the properties at the time of entering into the lease-cum-sale agreements.
 These amounts are disclosed as "Land - leasehold" under "Fixed assets" in the financial statements.
-Additionally, certain land has been purchased for which the Company has possession certificate for which sale deeds are yet to be executed as at March 31, 2010.
+Additionally, certain land has been purchased for which the Company has possession certificate for which sale deeds are yet to be executed as at March 31, 2011.